meows/racket/docs/sequence.md

 ##   Sequences

-A sequence means a "line" of separate things positioned one after another, which you can count using the counting numbers (0, 1, 2, 3, 4...).
-So of course, the counting numbers themselves form a sequence:
+A sequence means a "line" of separate things positioned one after another, which you can count using the natural numbers (0, 1, 2, 3, 4...).
+So of course, the natural numbers themselves form a sequence:

 `0` → `1` → `2` → `...` → `8` → `9` → `10`